trailofbits/graphtage/README.md

 [![Slack Status](https://empireslacking.herokuapp.com/badge.svg)](https://empireslacking.herokuapp.com)

-Graphtage is a command-line utility and [underlying library](https://trailofbits.github.io/graphtage/latest/library.html) for semantically comparing and merging tree-like structures, such as JSON, XML, HTML, YAML, plist, and CSS files.
+Graphtage is a command-line utility and [underlying library](https://trailofbits.github.io/graphtage/latest/library.html) for semantically comparing and merging tree-like structures, such as JSON, XML, HTML, YAML, plist, CSS files, and flame graphs.
 Its name is a portmanteau of “graph” and “graftage”—the latter being the horticultural practice of joining two trees together such that they grow as one.

 <p align="center">
   <img src="https://raw.githubusercontent.com/trailofbits/graphtage/master/docs/example.png" title="Graphtage Example">